Blog Nutrition Does Bread Make You Fat? Here’s What You Need To Know About Food And Weight Gain

 Weight Gain

 White bread cannot make you fat, but it can make you eat more than you should.
-The erratic blood sugar levels will make you hungry.
-Remember that white bread is digested almost immediately, meaning you won’t feel full for long.
-Soon after eating bread, you will crave something else.
-If you are not careful, you will end up eating more than you should.
-Increased daily caloric intake over a long period causes weight gain.
+Remember that white bread is digested almost immediately, particularly when eaten alone, which means you won’t feel full for long (1).

 See also